aminalaee/sqladmin/docs/cookbook/using_wysiwyg.md

     content = Column(Text, nullable=False)
 ```

-- First create a `templates` directory in your project.
+- First create a `templates/sqladmin` directory in your project.
 - Then add a file `custom_edit.html` there with the following content:
 ```html title="custom_edit.html"
 {% extends "sqladmin/edit.html" %}